-The planet biggest social networking site Facebook have billions of users worldwide but its half or we should say more than half of users are not aware about the privacy and security settings of their account by which they can keep their information safe and share only among the users/friends they wants.
+The planet’s biggest social networking site, Facebook has billions of users worldwide but half of its users, or should we say more than half of its users are not aware about the privacy and security settings of their account.
+These settings enable the users to keep their information safe and share only amongst the users/friends they wants

-And as a result tons of Facebook account are being hacked, spammed daily by the spammers and the bad guys.
-And it makes the issue more viral, as once your account hacked, spammers use your account to spam your all friends as well by sending malicious app or links in the messages and status updates with eye-catchy titles.
-We thinks this is our friend, who’s posting but actually there’s always someone other behind the scene.
+And as a result, tons of Facebook accounts are being hacked, or spammed daily by the spammers and the bad guys.
+This makes this issue more viral, as once your account is hacked, spammers use your account to spam all your friends as well by sending malicious app or links in the messages and status updates with eye-catchy titles.
+We think this is our friend, who’s posting but actually there’s always someone else behind the scene.

 We being an authority on the topic and being one of the best web blog on Facebook, always try to guide, aware the users.
 So, this time too, this is our prime responsibility to guide our readers as well as the other FB users on how to configure Facebook Account for maximum privacy and security.
 And it’s your prime responsibility after reading the article to share this with your loved ones to keep them aware too.

 So, without wasting much more time, lets dig into it.
 We’ll show how should configure your General, Privacy and security settings according to comfort level of sharing.

 We’ll first check out the General settings, just click the drop down arrow button at the top right corner of Facebook blue bar and then click ‘Settings’ or if you’re logged in FB, you can click this link https://www.facebook.com/settings it will take you directly there.

 1 : Use a separate e-mail address for Facebook, never and ever use your banking or personal email address because in case if it hacked, then it will be great trouble for you.
 There are many free email providers like Gmail, Yahoo, Outlook, use any to create a free dedicated Facebook email address.